-- acts of violence

-- transport of a weapon to or from school

-- possession of a weapon on school grounds

 - use or sales of drugs at school or school events

 - other crime-related issues

 - inappropriate physical or sexual behavior

 Students involved in any of these activities are subject to disciplinary consequences and will be returned to home district and may lose their privilege of attending this school.
 In addition, students may be referred to the Cal Poly Campus Police for possible criminal prosecution.